littlebenz/benz/README.md

 - Log In
 - Go to Addon Keybinds and add a new keybind for benz toggle (gotta start that car bro)
 - Press the button
+- Also `/benz move` will unlock/lock the small UI frames that you see.

 ## Building from source
 - Clone